 Career as story provides a holding environment.
+Story holds feelings, holds experience, contains anxiety, and secures space for exploration.
 Stories make our lives coherent and continuous.
 They explain values, goals, and motivation.
 Story serves as a container for meaning and a continuity of being.
 To the extent that the life story holds us, we can master developmental tasks, vocational transitions, and occupational traumas.
 During these changes, career as story functions to give stability and condition the emotional experience.
 The life story allows the individual to meet uncertainties of transition with comforts recalled from the past so as to envision a future and entertain possibilities.
 It enables one to experience chaos and disorder and appreciate them as necessary precursor to change, the next chapter.
 The story orients an individual to the new events and digests these numerous experiences into short story that can be understood and manipulated.
 This allows individuals to express and examine their experiences and then make choices about how to proceed.